-This report provides guidance to an applicant applying for a fixed gauge license and also provides the U.S. Nuclear Regulatory Commission (NRC) staff with the criteria for evaluating such applications.
-It is not intended to address the research and development of fixed gauges or the commercial aspects of manufacturing, distributing, and nonroutine servicing of such devices.
-Within this document, the phrases or terms "fixed gauge," "gauging devices," or "gauges" are used interchangeably.
+This report provides guidance to an applicant applying for a portable gauge license and also provides the U.S. Nuclear Regulatory Commission (NRC) staff with the criteria for evaluating such applications.
+It is not intended to address the research and development of portable gauges or the commercial aspects of manufacturing, distributing, and nonroutine servicing of such devices.
+This document uses the terms "byproduct material," "licensed material," and "radioactive material" interchangeably.
+Within this document, the phrases "portable gauge" and "gauge" are used interchangeably.

-This report addresses a variety of radiation safety issues associated with fixed gauges of many designs.
-Typically, gauges are used for process control (e.g., to measure the thickness of paper, the density of coal, the level of material in vessels and tanks, and volumetric flow rate).
-Figure 1-1 illustrates various examples of different types of fixed gauges.
+This report addresses a variety of radiation safety issues associated with portable gauges of different types.
+Portable gauges are of many different designs and may contain different sealed sources based, in part, on their intended use (e.g., to measure moisture content, density, thickness of asphalt, and to analyze paint).
 Because of differences in design, manufacturers provide appropriate instructions and recommendations for proper operation and maintenance.
 In addition, with gauges of varying designs, the sealed sources may be oriented in different locations within the devices, resulting in different radiation safety considerations.
-Applicants should obtain this information from the manufacturers or suppliers if such information is not provided with the gauge.
+Applicants should obtain this information from the manufacturers or suppliers if such information is not provided with the portable gauge.